mohtashim-ali/course-project-the-basis/Markdown Files/Phase 2 Markdown Files/Design Document Phase 2.md

 > Our program can store state, by storing the users calculations, and the time it was completed.
 Then at any point, the user can view their history where they can see the calculations and the time it was completed.
 The history will also stay if the user runs the Main class again, by simply logging back in, and viewing their history.

+> An issue we currently have is that you cannot put double digits in a matrix (for example [[20,21],[56,78]]) because it will not build correctly.
+This was a last second find, and was not looked for until test cases were being made.

 > Something to note is how typing in an invalid expression for computing will prevent the program from crashing.
 It will let the user retry until the expression is valid.